Skip to main content

 Say your main truck is too small for a material and supply run.
 If a job in Mattydale requires you to rent a larger truck for the day from your local U-Haul, you can add Hired and Non-Owned Auto Coverage, for instance.

-Renting or hiring that U-Haul truck for commercial use requires coverage beyond your standard commercial auto policy.
-Hired and Non-Owned Auto Coverage extends the liability protection you need while renting the U-Haul truck for the Mattydale job.
+Renting or hiring that U-Haul truck for commercial use may require coverage beyond your standard commercial auto policy.
+Hired and Non-Owned Auto Coverage extends the liability coverage you may need while renting the U-Haul truck for the Mattydale job.

 You cannot add Hired and Non-Owned Auto Coverage to personal auto policies.

-Another benefit of Hired and Non-Owned Auto Coverage exists if you need to send an employee—let’s say, Josh—to the hardware store to buy a few boxes of drywall screws.
+Another potential coverage consideration of Hired and Non-Owned Auto Coverage exists if you need to send an employee—let’s say, Josh—to the hardware store to buy a few boxes of drywall screws.
 Since Josh drives his personal vehicle, this creates a non-owned exposure for you.

 Josh is driving on behalf of you, the small contractor.
 What if Josh heads off and crashes into a car because he took a sharper-than-expected turn pulling into the accessway for the Home Depot parking lot?

 Who covers the accident?
-His personal auto coverage doesn’t extend liability protection to you while driving on your behalf.
-Hired and Non-Owned Auto Coverage takes care of this liability exposure.
+His personal auto coverage doesn't extend liability coverage to you while driving on your behalf.
+Hired and Non-Owned Auto Coverage may help address this liability exposure.

 Also, consider that commercial businesses using heavier vehicles can’t call a regular towing service to handle a vehicle breakdown.
 Conventional tow trucks are designed and built to haul SUVs, pickup trucks, and passenger cars.

-If you’ve modified your truck for your business—adding a ladder rack, a built-in tool chest, or a snow plow blade—you’ll want to cover those through a commercial auto policy.
-A personal auto policy will not extend coverage to those additions.
+If you’ve modified your truck for your business—adding a ladder rack, a built-in tool chest, or a snow plow blade—you'll want to consider covering those through a commercial auto policy.
+A personal auto policy typically will not extend coverage to those additions.

 What Will a Commercial Auto Insurance Policy Cost Me?